anujmahajan28/tp/README.md

+Subject: Clarification on Overdue Status for “Personal Data Protection Awareness” Training

+Hi [Manager’s Name],

+I wanted to bring to your attention that the “Personal Data Protection Awareness” training is showing as overdue, with a due date of 15 July 2025.

+However, this training was assigned to me after my internalisation (post 28 August 2025), and I completed it on the same day it was assigned (31 August 2025).
+I also received a confirmation mail from My Learning on 31 August 2025 at 11:34 AM regarding my registration for this training.

+It seems the overdue status is due to the system reflecting the earlier due date.
+Request you to please help review this or advise on the next steps to get it corrected.

+Thanks and regards,
+Anuj Mahajan

 Les Trois du On-Verra-Demain – more like a title, playful and punchy
 	2. Les Trois de la PLS – “The Three in Panic Mode” (already iconic)
 	3. Les Trois du Chaos Total – “The Three of Total Chaos”